-Vitamin K2 has been tested in several clinical trials to examine its effect on bone mineral density, which reduces the risk of fracture.* In one study titled, ‘Vitamin K and the prevention of fractures: systematic review and meta-analysis of randomized controlled trials,’ researchers found that adult participants taking oral vitamin K for at least 6 months saw a reduction in bone loss as well as a reduction in bone fractures.
+Vitamin K2 has been tested in several clinical trials to examine its effect on bone mineral density.* In one study, titled, ‘Vitamin K and the prevention of fractures: systematic review and meta-analysis of randomized controlled trials,’ researchers found that adult participants taking oral vitamin K for at least 6 months saw a reduction in bone loss.
 3 However, a similar study was conducted using vitamin K1, finding no increase in bone mineral density.
 11 This implies that vitamin K2 may have a more positive effect on bone mineral density than vitamin K1.* Which is essential because it activates the blood clotting factors.*

 As mentioned previously in this paper, vitamin K2 can only be found in animal meat or vitamin supplements.
 But it’s important to note that when vitamin K2 is lacking or not utilized properly in the body, bone structure and function can be compromised.
 Vitamin K2 not only supports the deposition of calcium into bone; it also has a regulatory effect on vitamins A and D with regard to osteoclast and osteoblast activity.* 12

 This is partly why vitamins A and D are now being used with vitamin K in bone health supplements.
-Furthermore, some studies indicate that consuming high levels of vitamin A per day may cause reduced bone mineral density and increased risk of fracture.
-6 Therefore, experts recommend taking vitamins A in conjunction with vitamin K for its regulatory properties.
+Furthermore, some studies indicate that consuming high levels of vitamin A per day may cause reduced bone mineral density.
+6 Therefore, experts recommend taking vitamins A and D3 in conjunction with vitamin K2 for its regulatory properties.*